Payday Loans

 Interest Charges

 Depending on the duration that the loan is obtained for and the interest rate charged by the lender, payday loans can be an expensive form of financing compared to other short-term loans and/or credit cards.
-The table below illustrates this concept.
+The image below illustrates this concept.
 Assuming $500 borrowed for 2 weeks, interest payments are as follows:

 Payday Loan Credit Card